tdwg/bdq/tg2/_build_review/templates/guide/bdqtest/bdqtest-header.md

 The set of information most relevant to the Biodiversity Data Quality (BDQ) Tests can be found in the following subset of resources:

-- **BDQ Tests and Assertions** - This document.
-Defines how each Test is modelled using standard vocabulary terms and how it should behave under various conditions.
+- **BDQ Tests: Concepts and Use** - Defines how each Test is modelled using standard vocabulary terms and how it should behave under various conditions *(this document)*.
 - [**BDQ Tests Quick Reference Guide**](../../terms/bdqtest/index.md) - Provides a concise, easy-to-read reference about the BDQ Tests.
   - [BDQ Test Index by Use Case](../../terms/bdqtest/qrg_index_by_usecase.md)
   - [BDQ Test Index by Information Element Acted Upon](../../terms/bdqtest/qrg_index_by_ie_actedupon.md)